heroku/buildpacks-dotnet/README.md

 ### .NET Version

 By default, the buildpack will install the latest available .NET SDK based on the value of the [`TargetFramework` property][target-framework], which must be set in each project file.
 TFM values that follow the `net{major_version}.0` format are currently supported (e.g. `net6.0`, `net7.0`, `net8.0`).

-If a solution references projects that target different framework versions, the most recent version will be preferred when inferring the .NET version.
-For instance, the most recent .NET 8.0 SDK release will be installed for a solution that contains a web project targeting `net8.0` and a class library targeting `net6.0`.
+If a solution references projects that target different framework versions, the most recent version will be preferred when inferring the .NET SDK version to install.

 To install a different .NET SDK version, add a [`global.json` file][global-json] to the root directory.
 The buildpack supports specifying both the `version` and `rollForward` policy to define which .NET SDK version to install.
 For instance, to install a specific version a `global.json` file may look like this: